 Part 6 Object Detection Node¶

-Copy all the code below into your object_detection.py
+Copy all the code below into your object_detection.py file, and make sure you read the annotations!

 #!/usr/bin/env python3